red5pro/streaming-html5/src/page/test/publishAMFMetadata/README.md

 ## Sending AMF Metadata

-The `RTCPublisher` and `WHIPClient` instances include a `send` method that allows sending AMF metadata with the `onMetaData` method name.
+The `WHIPClient` instance includes a `send` method that allows sending AMF metadata with the `onMetaData` method name.
 This metadata is received by all subscribers watching the stream.

 ```js
 submitButton.addEventListener('click', function () {